Yu-w/StructMineDataInfra/README.md

 #### Backend Database

 Please follow the README in ./db directory.

+#### Note:

+On the server version, the js controller in angularJS send request to 192.XXX address and the Flask should start on 192.XXX address.